List of Pittsburgh Pirates minor league affiliates

-The Pittsburgh Pirates farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Three teams are owned by the major league club, while three others—the Indianapolis Indians, Altoona Curve, Greensboro Grasshoppers—are independently owned.
+The Pittsburgh Pirates farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
+Four teams are owned by the major league club, while three—the Indianapolis Indians, Altoona Curve, Greensboro Grasshoppers—are independently owned.

 The Pirates have been affiliated with the Double-A Altoona Curve of the Eastern League since 1999, making it the longest-running active affiliation in the organization among teams not owned by the Pirates.
 It is also the longest affiliation in the team's history.
 Their newest affiliate is the High-A Greensboro Grasshoppers of the South Atlantic League, which became a Pirates affiliate in 2019.

 Geographically, Pittsburgh's closest domestic affiliate is the Altoona Curve, which are approximately 85 mi away.
-Pittsburgh's furthest domestic affiliates are the Single-A Bradenton Marauders of the Florida State League and the Florida Complex League Pirates of the Rookie Florida Complex League, which share a facility some 907 mi away.
+Pittsburgh's furthest domestic affiliates are the Single-A Bradenton Marauders of the Florida State League and the Florida Complex League Pirates of the Rookie Florida Complex League, which play at separate facilities in Bradenton, Florida, some 907 mi away.

+Current affiliates

+The Pittsburgh Pirates farm system consists of seven minor league affiliates.